Lypro-C: Your Nutritional Solution for Healthy Cholesterol & Heart Health, Addressing the Root Cause of Heart Disease.

 Understanding Lipid Levels for Heart Health Reversal

-• Total Cholesterol: The overall amount of cholesterol in your blood.
+• Total Cholesterol: The total amount of cholesterol carried across all lipoproteins.

 • Total Cholesterol: Less than 200 mg/dL